greengorych/greengorych.io/docs/reference/registry.md

 ---
 description: >-
   Reference for the main Windows Registry key and several values ​​used to manage some WSL settings
+title: >-
+  Reference for the main Windows Registry key and values
 ---

 # Registry